2devs-team/reactter/README.md

-An light state management with React syntax.
+A light state management with React syntax.

 By using `Reactter` you get: